avibpatel/domainsGraph/README.md

 ![Image of Demo](https://github.com/avibpatel/Domains/blob/master/Figures/Demo.png)

 ## Procedure
+Example for TBP (TATA-box binding protein)

 #### Step 1:
 - Make a folder on your computer to compile and run domains.py.
 - Download Domains.py and copy it into your new folder

 #### Step 2:
-- Obtain the sequence of your protein of intersest and save it as TBP.seq.
+- Obtain the sequence of your protein of interest and save it as TBP.seq.
-- You can obtain this by going to uniprot (https://www.uniprot.org/uniprot/P20226).
+    - You can obtain this by searching uniprot (https://www.uniprot.org/uniprot/P20226)

 #### Step 3:
 Use the downloaded fasta sequence run: